How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 upcycled love thrift store items

-Upcycling and recycling used items is one of my passions and something I do frequently.
-Thrift stores, consignment shops and garage sales are just a few places where you can find items to repurpose.
-In this post I am going to give you some awesome tips on what to look for, and some ideas on how to use the items you find.
+Upcycling and recycling used items are among my passions and something I do frequently.
+Thrift stores, consignment shops, and garage sales are just a few places where you can find items to repurpose.

 RECYCLING